wp-plugins/contact-form-7-signature-addon/readme.txt

 Then verify that the image is wrapped in an HTML image tag in your mail configuration, like this :
 `<img src="[your-signature-field]"/>`

+= How can i customize my signature field =

+When building your signature field with CF7's field generator, you have several options you can add to the field shortcode.

+Width and height :
+`[signature signature-666 333x222]`
+Will tell the plugin to draw the field 333px wide and 222px tall.

+ID and class :
+`[signature signature-666 id:foo class:bar]`

 = How do i add styles to my signature field ? =

 Use CSS like you would do for any other field in your form.